 All school districts within Onondaga County, with the exception of SCSD, are members of a Board of Cooperative Educational Services (BOCES); 15 districts are members of the Onondaga-Cortland-Madison Board of Cooperative Educational Services (OCM BOCES) district, which also includes Cortland County and part of Madison County.
 The remaining two districts, Jordan-Elbridge and Skaneateles, are members of the Cayuga-Onondaga BOCES.
+Schools SCSD and East Syracuse Minoa are offer BOCES comprehensive schools and comparable training and education.

-State law intended that each BOCES district serve as a way for districts to cooperate in providing services that they would not, individually, be able to in a costeffective manner.
+State law intended that each BOCES district serve as a way for districts to cooperate in providing services that they would not, individually, be able to in a cost- effective manner.
 That same law excludes the state's largest cities from being part of a BOCES.
 The OCM BOCES district, with 23 component school districts, is led by a district superintendent who works both for the BOCES and the State Education Department, supervised by the commissioner of education.

 The state government provides aid to school districts that use certain BOCES services and enables individual districts to share expensive services cooperatively.
 OCM BOCES provides direct educational programing to 64,700 students across Onondaga County in career and technical education, alternative education, and special education.
-Through its instructional support programs, OCM BOCES provides staff development services, leadership support and technical assistance.
+Through its instructional support programs, OCM BOCES provides staff development leadership support services. and technical assistance.
 BOCES also provides shared services to help districts save money, including cooperative purchasing, central business office services, food service management, energy management, and technology services.